 There are 3 muscle types in the body and which fall under two brackets, these are fast twitch and slow-twitch muscle fibres.
 Different activities predominantly activate certain muscle fibre types.

 The 3 types are type 1 (slow-twitch), type 2A (fast twitch oxidative glycolytic), type 2B (fast-twitch glycolytic).

 When breaking these muscle fibre types down, you will see that they have different force, resistance, endurance, and energy requirements:

 With knowing this information, we can generally bracket ourselves into what form of exercise suits us best due to what forms of activity we fatigue less at:

 With all this info on muscle fibre types we can see that isometric training works both slow and fast-twitch muscles fibres, but this is down to the amount of force production needed plus the duration the fibres need to work for ie a maximum isometric contraction for a short period of time would predominantly use more type 2b fibres, a moderately maximal isometric contraction for a moderate amount of time ie greater than 10 seconds would use more type 2a fibres as you feel more lactic acid production, and a low amount of force production for a long period of time ie greater than 3 minutes, would be more type 1 fibres used predominantly.

 Strength and Hypertrophy

-Understanding amount of force and time worked allowed some well established strongmen to use this in different ways over the decades.
+Understanding the amount of force and time worked allowed some well-established strongmen to use this in different ways over the decades.

 - Tearing a Thick Telephone Book & Deck of Cards in Half.